 Austin was a music snob’s town.
 You couldn’t like a band without someone telling you why it sucked, and I hated that.
 Everyone deserved to love whatever music stirred their soul, but let me tell you, I didn’t like that CD.
 It wasn’t terrible, just — not my jam.
 I sat there nodding slowly, but my mind started to wander: Is he always going to listen to trance?
 Will I ever tell him I don’t like it?
 Is this our future together — the two of us stuck in a car listening to DJ Tiesto?

 We drank too much.
 Again.
 We had sex at his house.
 Again.
 Wouldn’t you think I might have learned my lesson?
 But I didn’t know there were lessons to learn.
 We bumble through the corridors of our own history.
 We do our best.
 The most vivid memory I have from that night is how I left near midnight, and drove back to the place I was staying, and I called to let him know I’d made it home safely, and we wound up on the phone with each other for another hour.
 We just couldn’t stop talking.
-I sat on the carpeted floor of the bedroom I was renting, the black telephone receiver cradled against my ear and mouth, his warm baritone swiftly entering my body.
+I sat on the carpeted floor of the bedroom I was renting, the black telephone receiver cradled against my ear and mouth, his familiar voice entering my body.
 I find this memory so warm and sad at once.
 How close the two of us could be, but only at a distance.

 And that’s the end of our story.
 That phone call was the last time we ever spoke to each other.
 I did hear about him from time to time.
 After I returned from that long and luxurious road trip, I met a woman who had gone on a few dates with him.
 They’d met on an online dating site, which had only just become a thing.
 She described him as hard to pin down.
 I said that sounded right.
 It’s been fifteen years since I saw him, and I don’t remember his last name, so I’ve never been able to look him up, but I like to think he’s someone’s dad, someone’s husband.
 I like to imagine him rolling out the trash to the corner on Sunday night in one of those laundered button-downs.